King’s Garden, Netherlands

 King’s Garden is working to restore herb-rich meadowland, biodiverse farmyards, and many other biotopes that need restoration.
 They are inspired and driven by the Godwit bird – known as King of the Meadows, and hence their namesake.
 The largest population of Godwits breed in the Netherlands, but sadly the Godwit is on the verge of extinction, so thriving ecosystems in this country are critical to its survival – and that of other species.
+The godwit is a symbol for all species that are threatened in our landscapes.
 King’s Garden brings together local communities to perform the restoration of the land together, also enhancing mutual understanding between farmers and non-farmers.
 King’s Garden connects people with places and wants to inspire them to help restore the region’s biodiversity.

 Water retention